Back to California

 Limits and Unknowns

-• The bill does not specify how the changes will be enforced.
+• The bill does not specify all details about how enforcement will work.

 Bill History